-So I wanted to give you some personal injury lawyer tips to help couples understand severe brain injuries and how a death can shut down the grieving party’s hormonal responses.
-Let’s take Eric and Heather as our example.
+So, I wanted to give you some personal injury lawyer tips to help couples understand severe brain injuries and how a death can shut down the grieving party’s hormonal responses.
+Let’s take Eric and Heather as our examples.
 Eric is a biker for a local outlaw M/C. Before his motorcycle accident, Eric worked construction and made decent money.
 Eric worked out, was in shape, and regularly bedded his wife, Heather.

-A car driving by a DUI driver broadsided him while group riding with his brothers.
+A car driven by a DUI driver broadsided him while group riding with his brothers.
 After spending a month in a coma, Eric’s brain slowly started healing.
 Heather loves the man but still needs male affection and comfort, tempting her to cheat.
 Since Eric crashed his bike, Eric lashed after receiving permanent scars, partially disfiguring and leaving him unemployed, living off his savings.

 They filed a lawsuit against the other driver after hiring a great motorcycle lawyer in Los Angeles, near South Figueroa Corridor, where they own a small home.
-Since working is no longer possible, lost wages mean the couple ran behind on mortgage payments, with their breadwinner hospitalized, undergoing painful surgeries.
+Since working is no longer possible, lost wages mean the couple ran behind on mortgage payments, with their breadwinner hospitalized and undergoing painful surgeries.
 Luckily, their lawyer found a great surgeon with Doctor on Liens.
 But still, these two are going through significant life changes, but they need each other now more than ever.

 The Damage Of Repetitive Negativity Without Positive Outcomes